YongjieLin1998/CORAL/README.md

 ## CORAL-base

-**CORAL-base** is the original R version of CORAL, designed for one-timepoint lineage tracing dataset analysis.
+**CORAL-base** is the current R version of CORAL, designed for one-timepoint lineage tracing dataset analysis.
 By integrating lineage information, it provides an alternative way to define the boundary of a truly 'heritable' cell state, rather than a 'cluster'.
 The resulting 'CORAL'-like cell state tree enables a systematic analysis of 'memory genes' participating in many biological processes.

 ### Installation